 This course is designed to develop advanced topics of differential and integral calculus.
 Emphasis is placed on the applications of definite integrals, techniques of integration, indeterminate forms, improper integrals, infinite series, conic sections, parametric equations, polar coordinates, and differential equations.
 Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to integral-related problems with and without technology.
-Pre-requisite: MAT 271 or equivalent.
-FA, SP.
+Prerequisite: MAT 271 or equivalent.
+A course waiver for Mat 271 can be sought through the Division Chair.
+No credit will be given for a waived course and student will be required to demonstrate competency in Mat 271.
 This course will satisfy the UGETC requirement for the AS-General Science program.
+FA, SP